National Guard sent to Reno after looting, City Hall damaged

 Around five hours into the protest, some protesters started to break the glass windows at city hall, and some tried to start a fire near the front of the building.

-Sarah Strang, managing editor of the University of Nevada, Reno student newspaper the Nevada Sagebrush, tweeted that one of the protesters had used a fire extinguisher to try and put out the flames.
+Sarah Strang, managing editor of the University of Nevada, Reno student newspaper, the Nevada Sagebrush, tweeted that one of the protesters had used a fire extinguisher to try to put out the flames.

-Reno City Hall now on fire.
-Protestor with fire extinguisher working on putting it out.
+Police moving in further on the protesters with more tear gas in Reno pic.twitter.com/pi8dgmfHEk

 Soon after, Reno Mayor Hillary Schieve announced that the city had implemented an immediate curfew.